wborgeaud/blog/content/posts/centralized-rollups.md

 tags: [rollups]
 ---

 Conventional wisdom is that rollups should be decentralized.
-In fact, most rollups have decentralization of sequencers/validators/provers on their roadmap.
+In fact, most rollups have decentralization of sequencers/validators/provers on their roadmaps.
 In this post, I argue that fully centralized rollups are viable and secure.

 ## What does a centralized rollup look like?
 In a centralized rollup, a single actor controls sequencing and block production.
 Users send transactions directly to this actor, i.e, there is no public mempool.
 This actor then constructs a block with some of the transactions it has received and pushes them to L1, along with a state transition validity proof in the case of a zk-rollup.